ARDEN FAIR CENTER

 This debut was followed by those for California Pizza Kitchen (April 1993), Barnes & Noble (August 1993) and a Virgin Megastore (November 1994).
 In 1995, the MARKET SQUARE structure was renovated inside and out.
 In the mall proper, Weinstock's was rebranded -by Macy's- on May 31, 1996.

 Santa Monica's Macerich Company was recruited to manage the mall in June 1999.
 Soon after, ARDEN FAIR faced a formidable competitor.
 The GALLERIA AT ROSEVILLE {14.5 miles northeast, in Roseville}, was dedicated in August 2000.
-At this time, ARDEN FAIR housed stores and services such as Forever 21, Ann Taylor, New York & Company, Zumiez, Foot Locker, GameStop, a BJ's Restaurant & Brewhouse and Seasons 52 restaurant.
+At this time, ARDEN FAIR housed stores such as Forever 21, Ann Taylor, New York & Company, Zumiez, Foot Locker, GameStop, a BJ's Restaurant & Brewhouse and Seasons 52 restaurant.

 Stores at ARDEN FAIR closed as a precautionary measure against the Covid-19 outbreak.
 Nordstrom went dark on March 17, 2020, with the remainder of the mall being shuttered on March 27th.
 Nordstrom never re-opened.
-Sears did resume operations, but was permanently shuttered on April 15, 2021.
-Vacant Nordstrom and Sears structures were acquired by the mall's owner -now known as Fulcrum Property- in December 2021 and July 2023, respectively.
-Fulcrum made plans to use said structures to introduce "a variety of new modern national retailers."
+Sears did resume operation, but was permanently shuttered on April 15, 2021.

 Sources: